chrisemunt/mg_web/README.md

 * Return a HTTP status code of '504 Gateway Timeout' if a request to the DB Server times-out.
 	* Previous versions would return '500 Internal Server Error' on response timeout.
 	* A custom form can be created to override the default response by defining the form to be returned in parameter: **custompage\_dbserver\_timeout**

+### v2.7.34 (7 June 2024)

+* Correct a fault in the management of SSE channels that could lead to infinite loops on channel closure - particularly when used with the JavaScript Superserver.